aalykiot/nodejs-course/README.md

 ### Creating and Exporting a Module

-<p>Let’s look at how to create our own module and export it for use elsewhere in our program.
-Start off by creating a <strong>user.js</strong> file and adding the following:</p>
+Let’s look at how to create our own module and export it for use elsewhere in our program.
+Start off by creating a <strong>user.js</strong> file and adding the following:

 ```js
 function getName() {